Polar Onyx, a subsea vessel of the SX121 design, owned by GC Rieber Shipping, photo: Marius Beck Dahle.

 2014, 4 March:

-The ship was another on-time delivery from Ulstein Verft.
+The ship, originally named 'Polar Onyx', was another on-time delivery from Ulstein Verft.
 Ceona chartered the vessel for a fixed period of five years.
-After delivery, a 275t vertical lay system was installed before 'Polar Onyx' entered operations in May 2014.
+After delivery, a 275t vertical lay system was installed before she entered operations in May 2014.
 Her first assignment was to deliver deepwater SURF services to Petrobras offshore Brazil.
 Steve Preston, CEO at Ceona, said: "We are delighted with the on-time delivery of the 'Polar Onyx'.

-The SX121 design has a high capacity for flexible pipe cargo below the deck and on the main deck.
+The SX121 design has a high capacity for flexible pipe cargo below and on the main deck.
 The X-BOW ensures excellent sea-keeping capabilities and fuel efficiency.
-Polar Onyx is built to the highest standard for station keeping, redundancy and dynamic positioning with DP3 and Operation +, providing reliability in operation.
+Polar Onyx has been built to the highest standard for station keeping, redundancy and dynamic positioning with DP3 and Operation +, providing reliability in operation.

-Irene W. Basili, CEO of GC Rieber Shipping, stated: "The vessel is designed to meet the increasing expectations from our clients in the high-end subsea segment in terms of operational redundancy and flexibility.
+Irene W. Basili, CEO of GC Rieber Shipping, stated: "The vessel is designed to meet the increasing expectations from our clients in the high-end subsea segment regarding operational redundancy and flexibility.
 Our cooperation with Ulstein Verft has been excellent, which again has been essential for us in supporting our client.

 "Polar Onyx" is certified according to Special Purpose Ships (SPS) and Clean Design and carries a Green Passport.
-"Polar Onyx" has a large construction/cargo deck area of 1,700 m2.
-She is equipped with an AHC offshore crane capable of lifting 250 tonnes at 14-metre outreach, and a 12-tonne AHC offshore crane.
-She carries two work-class ROVs, one to be deployed through a moon pool, the other over the starboard side.
+She has an extensive construction/cargo deck area of 1,700 m2.
+She has an AHC offshore crane capable of lifting 250 tonnes at a 14-metre outreach and a 12-tonne AHC offshore crane.
+She carries two work-class ROVs, one to be deployed through a moon pool and the other over the starboard side.

 November 2015: